The “Madagascar Palm” Pachypodium lamerei [pak-uh-PO-dee-um] [la-MER-ee-eye] is a flowering plant native to Africa, the island of Madagascar.

 How To Propagate Pachypodium Lamerei

-You can propagate the Pachypodium lamerei from offsets or seeds.
-Both can be purchased or taken from the plant.
-However, propagating from seeds is difficult.
+You can propagate the Pachypodium from offsets or seeds.
+Both can be purchased, or the ripe pods can be taken from the plant.
+However, Madagascar palm propagation from seeds is difficult.

 The seeds don’t germinate easily.
 When growing Pachypodium plants from seed, place the seed in warm water for one day.
 Sow in moist sand and keep them at room temperature.